This page describes how to use product names.

 For information about forming possessives with product names, see Company- and product-name possessives.

-Using "the" with product names
+Use "the" with product names

-Don't use "the" before a product name unless you're using the name to qualify something else.
-Do use "the" before tool and API names.
+Don't use the before a product name unless you're using the name to qualify something else.
+Do use the before tool and API names.

 Recommended: Using Cloud Datastore with Cloud Dataproc